weaq/opencv-capture/README.md

 # opencv-capture
-press keyboard button to capture frame and save file into folder.
+press keyboard button to capture frame and save file with timestamp name into folder.